 4 North American grapevine diseases destroyed the vineyards in Europe and caused the complete annihilation of the wine market in the 19th century.
 At this time, steamships and trains very quickly brought wine from France, Italy and Spain to growing new markets the world over.

-After European wine was delivered to North America, grapevine diseases piggybacked on organic material traveling back to Europe.
+Then after European wine was delivered to North America, grapevine diseases piggybacked on organic material travelling back to Europe.

 Steamships could now finish the journey in just 8-9 days.
 So the diseases could survive the journey.

-And since these fungi and lice were developed in isolation of native European vine species, Vitis Vinifera had no defence mechanisms to protect themselves from the diseases.
+Furthermore, these fungi and lice were developed in isolation of European vine species which had no defence mechanisms to protect themselves from them.